Vyvanse vs Adderall: What’s the Difference?

 Jump to Section

-Adderall and Vyvanse are both central nervous system (CNS) stimulants that work to treat ADHD in people of all ages, however, Vyvanse is not approved for use by children under 6.
+Adderall was approved for use in 1996 and Vyvanse was approved for use in 2007.
+However, Vyvanse is not approved for use by children under 6.
 Additionally, Adderall can be used to assist those suffering from narcolepsy whereas Vyvanse has been cleared for treating binge eating disorders in adults 18 years or older.

 Both drugs have a Schedule II classification placed on them according to DEA regulations.
 Drugs listed with this categorization mean that they are at the highest level of control that can be prescribed by a doctor.
 This categorization reflects their high potential risk of physical dependency and the possibility of addiction if misused.
 Both Adderall and Vyvanse are known to work as prescribed when under the guidance of a medical professional.
-When they are taken off-label or without a prescription, people engage in substance abuse and could become addicted.
+When they are taken off-label or without a prescription medication, people engage in substance abuse and could become addicted.

 While these substances are both very similar, they do have some differences.
 If you or a loved one is suffering from attention deficit hyperactivity disorder or any of the medical conditions that utilize Vyvanse or Adderall as a medication treatment method, you should discuss these differences with your doctor.
 Only your physician can determine which medication is ultimately best for you.